 The most important questions & answers about your stay on site

-For all areas opened on May 19, a negative Covid 19 status, is a prerequisite.
+For the areas of gastronomy, hotels, leisure & recreation, culture, sports, body-related service providers, schools and events over 100 people a negative Covid 19 status, is a prerequisite.
 That means guests must either be tested, vaccinated or recovered.

 o Negative antigen test (2 days)

 o Antigen tests for self-testing with digital recording (24h/48h, depending on data processing system).